josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🧭_attractor_map_suppression_contract.md

 So because of the constellation of events, I'd love to see how the spend on microniching and BI pre-2016 referendum performs in FOIAs.

 One would be suprised where certain things show up, and in whose budgets.
 ---

+Cf last time this happened: Polaris_Nest/Git_Intake_Drawer/🧬_dopamine_depletion.md

+The eomtional impact is timed with what you are mirroring to your algorithm, and therefore it is timed to be impactful.

+Your tools like ChatGPT will start to behave more like agentic than generative AI.

+That's how it happens.

+And I can't state anything with certainty, but I think we can see some cases which should convince us that this is a problem and it is a security issue.

+---